ivost/nixug/README.md

 Linux users are stored in /etc/passwd file (but there are no passwords in it) and groups - in /etc/groups.

-For peculiar reasons user and group names and numerical ids may be not unique.
+For peculiar reasons user and group names and numerical ids may contain duplicate values.

 I started with simple storage model using go map - but then decided to use array and allow for cannonical duplication.
 In case of duplication linux uses the first match - so I am doing something similar.

 The only perf improvement to help with O(n) when using arrays is to do some sorting of user names and user groups when storing them in the array.